AguaClara/Textbook/AIDE/Specifications.rst

 Diffusers
 ---------

 The orifices and diffusers point down to the bottom of the clarifier bay and extend along the length of the pipe at regular intervals to ensure that water is evenly distributed within the bay.
-Diffusers are designed to ensure that the jet exiting the jet reverser has a maximum velocity gradient that meets the same design constraint as the inlet manifold (see Equation :eq:`planejet_v_max_of_q`).
+Diffusers are designed to ensure that the jet exiting the jet reverser has a maximum velocity gradient that is less than the design constraint to prevent excessive floc breakup (see Equation :eq:`planejet_v_max_of_q`).

-Diffusers are shaped so that one end is molded to be a reduced diameter that fits into the influent manifold port, and the other end is deformed to the shape of a rectangle.
+Diffusers are shaped so that one end is molded to be a reduced diameter that fits into the influent manifold port, and the other end is deformed to the shape of a rectangle (:numref:`figure_spec_diffuser_dimensions`).
 This deformation is done to create a line jet entering the jet reverser in the bottom of the clarifier bay and to enhance flow distribution by maximizing the jet velocity given the constraints of Equation :eq:`planejet_v_max_of_q`.

-.. _figure_diffuser_dimensions:
+.. _figure_spec_diffuser_dimensions:

 .. figure:: ../Images/diffuser_dimensions.png
    :width: 500px